 (b) An applicant who has been denied a permit, or an operator whose permit has been revoked, may appeal the denial or revocation to the City of Huntington Board of Zoning Appeals (BZA).
 The provisions of Article 13 of the City of Huntington Zoning Ordinance shall apply.
 Such appeal may be made in writing within 30 days following the decision appealed from, on forms available at the planning department, and shall set forth the basis on which the person contests the decision.
 Within ten days of receipt of the appeal by the BZA, the BZA shall set a date and time for a public hearing.
-The public hearing shall be held within 45 days of receipt of the appeal and uphold the original order, requirement, decision or determination; grant the appeal and overturn the original order, requirement, decision or determination; or, issue an order which denies part of the appeal and grants part of the appeal.
+The public hearing shall be held within 45 days of receipt of the appeal to the BZA.
+The BZA shall conduct a public hearing on the appeal and may: deny the appeal and uphold the original order, requirement, decision or determination; grant the appeal and overturn the original order, requirement, decision or determination; or, issue an order which denies part of the appeal and grants part of the appeal.
 The BZA shall make written findings of fact and conclusions of law on which the BZA based its decision.
 The decision of the BZA may be appealed by either party, within 30 days, to the Cabell County Circuit Court, as set forth in WV Code § 8A-9-1, et seq.